November 28th is also known as Red Planet Day and French Toast Day.

 Did you know that on this day in 1893, women voted in a general election for the first time in New Zealand?
 This made New Zealand the first country to allow women to vote in parliamentary elections.

-Keep reading for more facts about November 28
+Keep reading for more interesting facts about November 28th in history!

 Prime Minister of Britain, Margaret Thatcher, handed in her resignation to the Queen and stepped down after being prime minister for 11 years.